GothicCowboy/GothicCowboy/README.md

-As i am almost legally a adult, please don't interact with me if you are under 15. (people who are already friends with me do not count.) no, i do NOT wish to date you, i am happily taken by @stipsl .
+As i am an adult, please don't interact with me if you are under 15. (people who are already friends with me do not count.) no, i do NOT wish to date you, i am happily taken by @stipsl .